mercmobily/simpledblayer/README.md

 The method `dropAllIndexes` will drop all indexes for the table/collection.

-## `generateSchemaIndexes()`
+## `generateSchemaIndexes( options, callback )`

 This function is used to generate indexes depending on what fields are marked as `searchable` in the schema.
+Where `options` is an options object.
+Possible keys:

+* `background`.
+If `true`, indexes will be generated in the background and the `callback` will be called immediately.

 The implementation of this depends on the capabilities and architecture of the database server you are using.
-The goal is to make sure that all searches are based on indexes.
+The goal is to make sure that the most common searches are based on indexes, leaving you the task of adding only the special cases by hand.

+In most cases, database engines should at least create the following:

+* The `idProperty` field will be indexed, and will be marked as `unique`.
+* Any field marked as `searchable` will be indexed.
+If `indexBase` is defined as an array, every field marked as `searchable` will be indexed with the `indexBase` values as prefix.
+* If `positionField` is set, then `positionField` will also be indexed (along with its `positionBase`)
+* If `extraIndexes` is set, any index defined there will be created.
+If `indexBase` is defined as an array, every fieldset defined in `extraIndexes` will also be indexed with the `indexBase` values as prefix.

+(Note: for MongoDB, which pre-caches children records within the main records, indexes will be created for the sub-fields as well, voiding indeing of foreign keys whenever possible (although _some_ wastage does happen)).

 Imagine that you have a schema so defined:

+    var people = new DbLayer({

+      table: 'people',

       schema: new SimpleSchema({
-      id: { type: 'id' },
+        workspaceId : { type: 'id', searchable: true },
-      name: { type: 'string', required: true },
+        id          : { type: 'id' },
-      surname: { type: 'string', searchable: true },
+        name        : { type: 'string', searchable: true, required: true }, surname     : { type: 'string', searchable: true },
-      age: { type: 'number' },
+        age         : { type: 'number' },
       }),

-The only searchable field is `surname`: an index will definitely be created to statisfy it
+      // ID property
+      idProperty: 'id',

+      // Position fields
+      positionField : 'position',
+      positionBase: [ 'workspaceId' ],

+      // Indexes properties
+      indexBase: [ 'workspaceId']
+      extraIndexes: [
+        {
+          name: 'nameSurname',
+          options: { },
+          keys   : { name: 1, surname: 1 },
+        }
+      ],

+    });

+Note that `positionField` is set as `position`, and that each workspace will have its own ordering thanks to `positionBase` set to `[ 'workspaceId' ]`.
+Also, note that there is also `indexBase` set as `[ 'workspaceId' ]`, which tells SimpleDbLayer that most searches will be done with `workspaceId` set.
+The following indexes will generally be created:

+* `idProperty`.
+It will be marked as `unique` so that there won't be any duplicates.
+* `name`.
+The straight "name" field.
+* `surname.
+The straight "surname" field.
+* `workspaceId+name`.
+The "name" field, index with a prepending `workspaceId` (since most searches will be likely to include it)
+* `workspaceId+surname`.
+The "surname" field, index with a prepending `workspaceId` (since most searches will be likely to include it).
+* `workspaceId+position`.
+The "position" field, including the `positionBase` (since sorting will always be based on `positionBase`).
+* `name+surname`.
+This will be created thanks to `extraIndexes`, which is used to create indexs for common cases like this one

+Basically, simpleDbLayer covers the most common scenarios in terms of indexing, with the flexibility of defining extra indxes with `extraIndexes` (for example for `name+surname`), so that slow queries are avoided at all costs minimising wastage in terms of indexing.

+### Customising what `generateSchemaIndexes()` does

+To define custom indexes that cannot be covered with the options above, or to perform extra db-specific operations while creating indexes, you could override the `generateSchemaIndexes` method for your layer:

+    var people = new DbLayer({

+      table: 'people',

+      schema: new SimpleSchema({
+        workspaceId : { type: 'id' },
+        id          : { type: 'id' },
+        name        : { type: 'string', searchable: true, required: true }, surname     : { type: 'string', searchable: true },
+        age         : { type: 'number' },
+      }),

+      idProperty: 'id',

+      positionField : 'position',
+      positionBase: [ 'workspaceId' ],

+      indexBase: [ 'workspaceId'],

+      generateSchemaIndexes: function generateSchemaIndexes( options, callback ){
+        var self = this;

+        // Call the original call
+        this.inheritedAsync( generateSchemaIndexes, arguments, function( err ){
+          if( err ) return callback( err );

+          // Make indexes for name and surname together self.makeIndex( { name: 1, surname: 1 }, 'nameSurname', options, function( err ){
+            if( err ) return callback( err );

+            // Make indexes for name and surname including the workspaceId self.makeIndex( { workspaceId: 1, name: 1, surname: 1 }, 'workspaceIdNameSurname', options, function( err ){
+              if( err ) return callback( err );

+              // All good, return!
+              callback( null );
+            });
+          }),
+        });

+      },
+    });

+(Yes, this particular example could have easily been done with `extraIndexes`).
+Note that in this code the original `generateSchemaIndexes()` function was overridden by a custom one.
+However, the original call was actually called thanks to `this.inheritedAsync()` (which is available thanks to simpleDeclare).
+Then `self.nameIndex()` was called twice, with the new indexes.

+### Class-level functions.

 SimpleDbLayer provides two class-level functions that affect all the layers in the registry:

-### `SimpleDbLayer.generateSchemaIndexesAllLayers()`
+#### `SimpleDbLayer.generateSchemaIndexesAllLayers( Layer, options, callback )`.

 This function does what it says: it generates all schema indexes for every layer defined in the registry.

-### `SimpleDbLayer.dropAllIndexesAllLayers()`
+Parameters:

+* `Layer`.
+This is the layer you are referring to.
+Remember that you can potentially create one layer for MongoDb and one for MySql (depending on the mixin).
+So, you need to tell this function which layer you are referring to.
+* `options`.
+Any options that will be passed to each `generateSchemaIndexes()` call
+* `callback`.
+The callback that will be called.

+#### `SimpleDbLayer.dropAllIndexesAllLayers( Layer, callback)`.

 This function drops all indexes for every layer defined in the registry.
+Parameters:

+* `Layer`.
+This is the layer you are referring to.
+* `callback`.
+The callback that will be called.

 #### A note on inherited classes.